Skip to content

 In cases where the stye doesn't start to improve after 48 hours, see a healthcare provider to get medical treatment options.
 The following treatments maybe performed by the doctor:

-• Drain the stye - The doctor may perform a small surgery to drain the pus.
-A small incision will be made with local anesthetic in the doctor's office.
+• Drain the stye - An eye doctor may perform a small surgery to drain the pus.
+A small incision will be made with local anesthetic in the eye doctor's office.

 • Antibiotics - Prescription antibiotic eye drops or antibiotic eye ointment to apply.
-Oral antibiotics maybe prescribed if it is observed that the infection had spread beyond the whole eyelid.
+Oral antibiotics may be prescribed if it is observed that the infection has spread beyond the whole eyelid.

 Medication for a stye